Jesus & “Jurassic World” (yes, I will connect them)

 Culp and Spooner cumulatively devoted more than four decades to service on the Texas Baptists Executive Board staff.

 "The Legacy Award acknowledges that we have seen these men sounding forth what they have received," Executive Director David Hardage said.
-Culp and/p>/p>... [continue]
+Culp and Spooner could not contain the message of the Gospel, and everyone has seen that truth, he said.

 Youth help rehabilitate homes in South Dallas through BOUNCE